muski21/Inventory-optimisation/README.md

 ORDER BY TotalSales DESC;

 ### Step 3
--- Identify Slow moving items
+ Identify Slow moving items
--Find items with low or zero sales to consider for removal.
+ Find items with low or zero sales to consider for removal.

 -- Query to find slow-moving items: